 The Collaborative Opportunities for Research Engagement (CORE) Awards are granted to lead project principal investigators at partnering minority-serving institutions (MSIs) as seed funding to propel projects for a two-year time period.
-The projects vary but are all in line with NCAR’s strategic priority of enabling capacity-building at MSIs.
+The projects vary but are all in line with NSF NCAR’s strategic priority of enabling capacity-building at MSIs.

 Collaborative Opportunities for Research Engagement (CORE) awards